ITV News Meridian

 ITV News Meridian is a British television news service broadcast and produced by ITV Meridian.

-Overview

-The news service is produced and broadcast from ITV Meridian's studios in Whiteley, near Fareham with reporters also based at bureaux in Didcot, Brighton, Maidstone, Poole and Reading.
+The news service is produced and broadcast from ITV Meridian's studios in Whiteley, near Fareham with reporters also based at bureaux in Didcot, Brighton and Maidstone.

-Currently, the news service transmits to a vast coverage area across three sub-regions in the South and South East of England.
+The service transmits to a coverage area across three sub-regions in the South and South East of England.